Guide to commenting on Planning Applications

 Will anyone see my personal information (my address or phone number)?

 Only your name and address, which you need to include for your comment to be considered, will be published on the website.
-Every effort will be made to ensure that personal information such as phone numbers, email addresses is hidden before publication so that it cannot be seen on the website.
-If you put your comment in writing and post it to us we will also hide any signatures before putting your letter on the website, but personal information will still be seen by anyone who inspects or obtains copies of the original letter, comment form or email.
+Every effort will be made to ensure that personal information such as phone numbers or email addresses is hidden before publication so that it cannot be seen on the website.
+If you put your comment in writing and post it to us we will also redact any signatures before putting your letter on the website.

 Why isn't my comment on the website?